0xBADC0FFEE/smart-lab-join-csv/README.md

 - Skip Q4 columns when they are the only quarter for a year in quarterly data and that year exists in annual data
 - Remove all spaces from data values while preserving column headers and row names
 - Convert decimal commas to decimal dots in numeric values
+- Convert dates from dd.mm.yyyy to yyyy-mm-dd format in the "Дата отчета" row
 - Rename certain metrics according to the mapping table above
 - End with the LTM column if it exists in the annual data